 India declared independence on August 15, 1947, ending nearly 200 years of British rule.
-It is a day set aside to commemorate the tremendous sacrifices made by thousands of men and women in the struggle for our country’s liberty.
-Kalighat paintings were frequent and prominent throughout the British Raj’s reign.
-During this time, If you didn’t know the Swadeshi movement embraced indigenousness as a financial weapon against British authority and to promote the notion of independence.
+It is a day to commemorate the tremendous sacrifices made by thousands of men and women in the struggle for our country’s freedom.
+Kalighat paintings were prominent throughout the British Raj.
+During this time, the Swadeshi movement embraced their native culture as a weapon to suppress British rule and promote the concept of independence to the people.

-Kalighat paintings in India highlighted two moments of nationalism in two classes and two folk art styles.
-The first is a continual practice of defending one’s cultural identity through mockery and satire of an imagined national upper class as opposed to engaging in a discussion with the British by adopting a lifestyle similar to theirs.
-Rooftop will explore the many themes and tones of patriotism in Kalighat paintings, as well as how several painters interpreted these events via their paintings.
+Kalighat paintings in India highlighted the moments of nationalism through different art styles.
+Among them is the representation of maintaining one’s cultural identity through, sarcasm and irony of an imagined national upper class as opposed to engaging in a conversation with the British by embracing their lifestyle.
+Rooftop will explore many themes and tones of patriotism in Kalighat paintings, as well as, how several artists interpreted these events in their paintings.

 The Symbolism Of Kalighat Paintings On Independence Day

 Did you know, artists who lived on the outskirts of Calcutta established Kalighat Painting?
 Around the year 1830, This painting’s evolution was influenced by the artists’ migration to Kalighat, which resulted in a distinctive development in their artwork.
 We were curious to know what the major themes of Kalighat paintings were, and we found out that, it’s centred around religious figures and scenes from sacred scriptures, ranging from the deities like Lakshmi and Durga, and characters from the Hindu epic Ramayana, etc. However, after becoming politically established in India, the British started to express an interest in music, literature, and the arts.
 They created institutions where Indian artists would receive academic training in the European style.